 The SPCA movement in South Africa "is opposed to the unnecessary mutilation of animals - for cosmetic, sporting, entertainment or convenience purposes:- including but not limited to tail-docking, ear-cropping, de-barking and de-clawing.” (extract from the Statement of Policy)

 Declawing is the practice of surgically removing the claws of a cat whilst the cat is under general anaesthetic.
 The procedure is usually carried out at the request of the owner who may have been experiencing "anti-social behaviour” by the cat such as scratching furniture.
-Declawing is legal.
-But in the UK and more than 20 other countries, declawing is either illegal or acceptable only under extreme circumstances.
-There are no definitive studies to answer the questions of whether it is ethical or humane but the NSPCA believes it is neither of the above.
+Declawing is illegal in terms of the Animals Protection Act 2(1)a.

 There is a "last resort” argument but it has to be asked how often declawing really is performed as a final measure only after all other options have been tried.
 It is entirely possible that there may be owners and veterinarians who might consider surgery a routine preventive rather than a desperate intervention.
 Perhaps we should focus on the alternatives.
 They do exist.